Documentation of Audiology Services

 Medicare

-Although Medicare does not reimburse audiologists for audiologic treatment services (e.g., vestibular rehabilitation, auditory rehabilitation), Medicare documentation guidelines may serve as minimum standards adopted by other payers.
-In addition to the documentation requirements described above, Medicare also requires that documentation and claims reporting comply with requirements related to the Physician Quality Reporting System (PQRS).
+Although Medicare does not reimburse audiologists for audiologic treatment services (e.g., vestibular rehabilitation, auditory rehabilitation), Medicare documentation guidelines for audiologic diagnostic testing and therapy services may serve as minimum standards adopted by other payers.

 Medicaid

-Medicaid is a joint federal- and state-funded program to assist states in providing medical care to low-income individuals and to those who are categorized as "medically needy."
-Medicaid services are included as part of a free and appropriate public education to those children who are eligible.
-Medically necessary services may be delivered in health care settings or in schools.
+Medicaid is a joint federal- and state-funded program to assist states in providing medical care to low-income individuals and to those who are categorized as “medically needy.”
+Medicaid services are included as part of a free and appropriate public education for those children who are eligible.
+Medically necessary services can be delivered in health care settings or in schools.
 Documentation requirements for Medicaid may follow Medicare guidelines.
-State-specific guidelines can be found in the state's Medicaid plan and/or Medicaid guidance documents (e.g., the state provider handbook).
-For more information, go to ASHA's Medicaid Toolkit.
+State-specific guidelines can be found in the state’s Medicaid plan and/or Medicaid guidance documents (e.g., the state provider handbook).
+For more information, go to ASHA’s Medicaid Toolkit and the CMS resource on Medicaid Documentation for Medical Professionals [PDF].

 Private Insurance

-Correct coding is the key to submitting valid claims for reimbursement of health care services.
+Correct coding is the key to submitting valid claims for payment for health care services.
 Proper clinical documentation provides the justification for the codes submitted.
 If information presented in the documentation is inadequate or does not align with the billing codes, claims may be denied.
-The Health Care Common Procedure Coding System (HCPCS) and International Classification of Diseases (ICD) are the primary coding systems used by health care providers and third-party payers in the United States.
+The Healthcare Common Procedure Coding System (HCPCS) and the International Classification of Diseases (ICD) are the primary coding systems used by health care providers and third-party payers in the United States:

 Documentation in Educational Settings